-Additional details of covered services and supplies are outlined below.
+Additional details of covered services and supplies are determined by Canada Life and are outlined below.

 - Rental or, at the plan's discretion, purchase of certain medical supplies, appliances and prosthetic devices, such as a wheelchair, prescribed by a physician. - Custom-made foot orthotics and custom-fitted orthopedic shoes, including modifications to orthopedic footwear, when prescribed by a physician.
-Stock-item orthopedic shoes including modifications or adjustments to stock-item orthopedic shoes are covered.

 - Hearing aids, including batteries, tubing and ear molds provided at the time of purchase, when prescribed by a physician.
-The maximum amount payable is \$2,000 every 60 months. - Diagnostic laboratory and imaging procedures performed in the person's province of residence are covered when that type of procedure is not listed as an insured procedure under their provincial government plan.
+The maximum amount payable is \$2,000 every 60 months. - Intraocular lenses following cataract surgery, not including the surgery. - Diabetic supplies must be prescribed by a physician. - Diagnostic laboratory and imaging procedures performed in the person's province of residence are covered when that type of procedure is not listed as an insured procedure under their provincial government plan.
 However, a procedure is not eligible for coverage if a person can choose to pay for it, in whole or in part, instead of having the procedure covered under their provincial government plan. - Ambulance transportation to the nearest centre where adequate treatment is available. - Accommodation in a licenced hospital or nursing home confinement or home nursing care is covered if the patient is receiving acute, convalescent, or palliative care. - Acute care means active intervention required to diagnose or manage a condition that would otherwise get worse. - Convalescent care means active treatment or rehabilitation for a condition that will significantly improve as a result of the care and follows a three-day confinement for acute care. - Palliative care means treatment for the relief of pain in the final stages of a terminal condition. - Preferred accommodation in a hospital or accommodation in a nursing home is covered when the accommodation is provided in Canada. - For hospital accommodation, the plan covers the difference between the hospital's semi-private and standard ward rates.
 For out-of-province hospital accommodation, any difference between the hospital's standard ward rate and the government authorized allowance in the person's home province is also covered.
-This benefit only covers emergency treatment, not referrals. - The plan also covers the hospital facility fee related to dental surgery and any out-of-province hospital out-patient charges not covered by the government health plan in the person's home province. - For accommodation in a nursing home, the plan covers the government authorized co-payment. - You should apply for a pre-care assessment before home nursing begins.
+This benefit only covers emergency treatment, not referrals. - The plan also covers the hospital facility fee related to dental surgery and any out-of-province hospital out-patient charges not covered by the government health plan in the person's home province. - For accommodation in a nursing home, the plan covers the government authorized co-payment. - You should apply for a pre-care assessment before home nursing begins. - Treatment of injury to sound natural teeth.
+Treatment must start within 60 days after the accident unless delayed by a medical condition.
+A sound tooth is any tooth that did not require restorative treatment immediately before the accident.
+A natural tooth is any tooth that has not been artificially replaced.
+No benefits will be paid for: - Accidental damage to dentures. - Dental treatment completed more than 12 months after the accident. - Orthodontic diagnostic services or treatment.